IBM/gdsc-sdk/bash/docs/CloudAccountsApi.md

 ## listLinkedAccounts

-List cloud accounts connected to Guardium Insights SaaS DSPM
+List cloud accounts connected to DSPM

-Get a list of all the connected cloud accounts monitored by Guardium Insights SaaS DSPM.
+Get a list of all the connected cloud accounts monitored by Guardium DSPM.

 ### Example